Lanes and alleyways of Sydney: Revitalisation

 On February 24, 1992, the council imposed a postponement on the sale of lanes due to their heritage significance.
 From the early 1990s, a number of lanes around Circular Quay, Martin Place and Australia Square began redevelopment.

 In June 2009, City of Sydney Council picked eight CBD laneways for public domain improvements, where they later included a ninth laneway.
 These were, Bulletin Place, Angel Place, Hosking and Penfold Place, Lees Court, Ash Street, York Lane, Albion Place, Central Street, and Wilmot Street.
 Between 2010 and 2016, redevelopments were completed in those lanes, with most of these precincts gaining new businesses and increased economic vibrancy.

 More than 10 lanes began revitalisation starting from 2021, with the City of Sydney announcing a plan to modify laneways throughout the CBD by establishing new pedestrian walkways and art installations as part of the revivification proposal that will last a decade.
 This would include more fresco style dining and increased pedestrian access from George Street.
 Around 25 lanes were upgraded with the installation of bars, restaurants, retail outlets and art installations by the City of Sydney in a span of 15 years, beginning from 2007.
-In 2021-22, upgrading had took place in Barlow Street, St Laurence Lane, Curtin Place, Hamilton Street, Little Hunter Street, Randle Lane, York Lane, Wynyard Lane, Underwood Street and Dalley Street.
+In 2021-22, upgrading had taken place in Barlow Street, St Laurence Lane, Curtin Place, Hamilton Street, Little Hunter Street, Randle Lane, York Lane, Wynyard Lane, Underwood Street and Dalley Street.